-You have probably found this post because you want to know how to make money with a blog.
+You're probably here because you want to know how to make money with a blog.

 That’s exactly what I’m going to cover in this blog post.